Shopify/quilt/gems/quilt_rails/docs/manual-installation.md

 ```

 🗒️ Ignore `sewing_kit` and `@shopify/sewing-kit` dependencies if you don't have access to it.
-Instead, make sure to use [`react-server-webpack-plugin`](../../packages/react-server-webpack-plugin/README.md) with your webpack configuration.
+Instead, make sure to use [`react-server webpack plugin`](../../../packages/react-server/README.md#webpack-plugin) with your webpack configuration.

 ##### Define typescript config